 Aggressive Healthcare Fraud Defense Attorneys for Indianapolis, Indiana

-Medical providers in Indianapolis and surrounding communities must expect dramatically increased scrutiny and prosecutions from federal law enforcement agencies.
-Since late 2017, when the Attorney General of the United States, Jeff Sessions, announced a national combat against healthcare fraud and abuse and instructed federal prosecutors to aggressively pursue Medicare Fraud, Medicaid Fraud, and violations of the Controlled Substances Act, it is no longer a secret that Indianapolis is one of the epicenters of this new wave of prosecution.
-FBI, DEA, and Department of Justice prosecutors throughout Indiana have noticeable expanded their investigations to arrest and prosecute healthcare providers and business owners.
-In this climate of investigations, experienced and reliable legal advice becomes a fundamental decision that may decide between criminal immunity and incarceration.
+Medical providers in Indianapolis and surrounding communities must expect increased scrutiny and prosecutions from federal law enforcement agencies.
+In late 2017, Attorney General of the United States, Jeff Sessions, announced a national effort against healthcare fraud and abuse.
+He instructed federal prosecutors to aggressively pursue Medicare and Medicaid fraud, and violations of the Controlled Substances Act.
+It is no secret that Indianapolis is one of the epicenters of this new wave of prosecution.
+FBI, DEA, and DOJ prosecutors throughout Indiana have noticeably expanded their inquiries.
+This is leading to additional arrests and prosecutions of healthcare providers and business owners.
+In this climate, experienced legal advice is a fundamental decision directing your success or failure.

 About Oberheiden, P.C.

-Oberheiden, P.C. is a team of healthcare fraud defense attorneys and former federal prosecutors who represent Indianapolis, Indiana medical providers in federal health audits, fraud investigations, and federal criminal defense cases.
-As former Department of Justice officials and former federal health fraud prosecutors, our attorneys offer clients decades of real life experience when it comes to audits, investigations, and federal criminal defense lawyers cases.
+Oberheiden, P.C. is a team of healthcare fraud defense attorneys who represent medical providers in federal health audits, fraud investigations, and federal criminal defense cases.
+As former Department of Justice officials, federal health fraud prosecutors, and federal criminal defense lawyers, our firm offers clients real-life experience for audits and investigations.

 This is who we are: